rancherlabs/support-tools/collection/rancher/v2.x/logs-collector/README.md

-  -e    End day of journald and docker log collection, # of days relative to the current day (ex: -e 5) -r    Override k8s distribution if not automatically detected (rke|k3s|rke2|kubeadm) -p    When supplied runs with the default nice/ionice priorities, otherwise use the lowest priorities -f    Force log collection if the minimum space isn't available
+  -e    End day of journald and docker log collection, # of days relative to the current day (ex: -e 5) -r    Override k8s distribution if not automatically detected (rke|k3s|rke2|kubeadm) -p    When supplied runs with the default nice/ionice priorities, otherwise use the lowest priorities -k    specify a custom kubeconfig file location (to be used in combination of -r kubeadm) -f    Force log collection if the minimum space isn't available
 ```